 - Extra-articular fracture refers to fractures that do not affect the joint surface.

 Some of these fractures such as the intra-articular fractures and comminuted fractures are known to be more difficult to treat.
 Hence it is important for your hand specialist to determine the type of fracture you’ve sustained in order to provide you with the optimal treatment plan.

 One of the most common causes of distal radius fractures is a fall onto an outstretched hand.
-Broken wrists can occur in healthy bones especially if the force of trauma is severe enough, for instance, in a car accident.
+Wrist fractures can occur in healthy bones especially if the force of trauma is severe enough, for instance, in a car accident.

 However, the majority of the cases tend to happen in elderly because of them falling onto their hands from a standing position.
 Patients suffering from osteoporosis (a disorder in which bones become very fragile, increasing their risks of fractures) can also break their wrist from a relatively minor fall.
 Hence, having good bone health is an important prevention method.

-The symptoms of a broken wrist are usually pain, tenderness, bruising, and swelling.
+The symptoms of a wrist fracture are usually pain, tenderness, bruising, and swelling.
 In many cases, the wrist hangs in an odd position or may look bent (deformed).

 To confirm the diagnosis, the doctors or hand specialists in Singapore will order X-rays of the wrist.
 X-rays are commonly used to identify fractures as well as displacement of bones.